-It is also Fair Trade certified, so you know no one has been exploited in some far off land to produce low cost jackets just for you.
+It is also Fair Trade certified, so you know no one has been exploited in some far-off land to produce low-cost jackets just for you.
 So, you can sleep easy with this purchase!

-The Silent Down jacket is cut to hip length, so great if you want manoeuvrability, but Patagonia has not left it there.
+The Silent Down jacket is cut to hip length, so great if you want maneuverability, but Patagonia has not left it there.
 It has a high collar and drawn string waist to keep the wind at bay on those breezy days.

-In terms of pockets, the two on the front are soft micro-brushed jersey-lined hand warmers, and they have added one chest pocket on the inside which I find handy for my phone or other quick access items.
+In terms of pockets, the two on the front are soft micro-brushed jersey-lined hand warmers, and they have added one chest pocket on the inside which I find handy for my phone or other quick-access items.

-The outer shell is also made from super durable polyester and coated with a durable water resistant coating (DWR) to help keep those pesky rain drops out.
+The outer shell is also made from super durable polyester and coated with a durable water-resistant coating (DWR) to help keep those pesky raindrops out.

 If you want to get a down jacket that you will actually wear, it needs to be suitable for the weather in your city.
 So, don’t go for a heavy-duty down jacket if you live in a place where the winters are really mild.

-Look at the down fill power ratings and the ratio of feather to down - the higher the specs, the warmer the jacket.
+Look at the down fill power ratings and the ratio of a feather to down – the higher the specs, the warmer the jacket.
 And only go for the warmest jackets if the winters in your city are really harsh.